g0v-it/data-budget/sdaas/README.md

 ## Credits and license

 - the dockerfile reuse [Docker Blazegraph](https://github.com/lyrasis/docker-blazegraph)
-- the sdaas platform is derived from [LinkedData.Center SDaas Product](https://it.linkeddata.center/p/sdaas) and licensed with CC-by-nd-nc by LinkedData.Center to g0v community
+- the sdaas platform is derived from [LinkedData.Center SDaas Product](https://it.linkeddata.center/p/sdaas)